jwshartle/S3T2TM2/Design Doc.md

 **_Preconditions:_**

--   Task name must already exist in database
+Task name must already exist in database
--   Added user must be assigned to project containing task
+Added user must be assigned to project containing task

 **_Postconditions:_**

--   Task table should be updated in database
+Task table should be updated in database
--   New user should be notified that they were added to a task
+New user should be notified that they were added to a task

 **_Flow of events:_**

--   ® User presses ‘Add User’ button on task card
+→User presses ‘Add User’ button on task card
--   ¬ System opens ‘Add user’ page in GUI
+←System opens ‘Add user’ page in GUI
--   ® User selects other users to be added
+→User selects other users to be added
--   ¬ Task tables updated in database
+←Task tables updated in database
--   ¬ System notifies users of new task assignment
+←System notifies users of new task assignment
--   ¬ System displays new users on task card in Group Board view of GUI
+←System displays new users on task card in Group Board view of GUI

 ### **Use Case #21: Mark task completed**